-After two years of using my Fuji X100T as a secondary unobtrusive documentary camera at weddings and being very happy with the images, the announcement of the Fuji XT-2 was an eagerly-awaited event for me.
-The XT-1 was not a complete enough camera for me to make the sea-change from Nikon to Fuji for my wedding and portrait photography.
-I was fully aware that many of my professional colleagues changed camps long before the XT-2 and I had known for the best part of two years that it was only a matter of time until that decision would also be made by myself.
+After two years of using my Fuji X100T as a secondary unobtrusive documentary camera at weddings and being very happy with the images, the announcement of the Fuji X-T2 was an eagerly-awaited event for me.
+The X-T1 was not a complete enough camera for me to make the sea-change from Nikon to Fuji for my wedding and portrait photography.
+I was fully aware that many of my professional colleagues changed camps long before the X-T2 and I had known for the best part of two years that it was only a matter of time until that decision would also be made by myself.
 Fujifilm are savvy enough to take heed of their customer’s wants and at the very least dual card slots would be de riguer for my primary wedding camera before I would contemplate the leap.
-I am someone who studiously ignores the rumour-sites, life is far too short for such nonsense, but after the X-Pro 2 appeared with it’s greatly improved spec, I was optimistic.
-Sure enough, the official launch spec of the XT-2 included dual card slots and close study of the full story was therefore mandatory.
+Sure enough, the official launch spec of the X-T2 included dual card slots and close study of the full story was therefore mandatory.

 That leaves Leica, Sony, Panasonic or Fuji as potential smaller camera options for my wedding photography.
-Two of those are better at making tv’s than user-friendly stills cameras, one has been having a laugh at the expense of photographer’s bank accounts for years with their abysmal quality control issues and non-existent professional support (I say that as a Leica user, too!) and the other is definitely viable.
-Welcome, little Fujifilm XT-2!
+Two of those are better at making tv’s than logical stills cameras for wedding photographers, another has been having a laugh at the expense of photographer’s bank accounts for years with their abysmal quality control issues and non-existent professional support (I say that as a Leica user, too!), but the other is definitely viable.
+Welcome, little Fujifilm X-T2!

 And now we shall begin.

 You will have noticed there is not a zoom lens in sight.
 I prefer prime lenses until Fujifilm produce a 16-70mm f1.4 zoom no larger than the 56mm f1.2 and of equal mtf values, that’s all.
 I’ve already proven that I’m an optimist, so I’ll happily wait on!
-Daydreaming apart, it was my original intention to add a second XT-2 to extend the wedding tackle.
-Being a model of self-control with such onanistic temptation, I’m not convinced I really need to extend it yet.
+Daydreaming apart, it was my original intention to add a second X-T2 to extend the wedding tackle.
+Being a model of self-control with such onanistic temptation, I’m not convinced I really need to extend it in that direction just yet.

-The other obvious question is ‘Why don’t you get an X-Pro2, then?’
+The other obvious question is “Why don’t you get an X-Pro2, then?”
 I have to be careful how I answer that one because camera-owners (and photographers) can be very territorial about their choice of cameras and far be it from me to upset anyone with an incendiary comment.
-It isn’t that I dislike the X-Pro 2, I like it very much and it is without doubt a quantum leap in evolution over the X-Pro1.
+It isn’t that I dislike the X-Pro 2, I like it very much and it is without doubt a quantum leap in evolution beyond the X-Pro1.
 My reticence with the X-Pro2 is mainly to do with the fact that my wedding tackle is extremely dear to me.
 It is my bread and butter, and for paid work I buy with my head and not with my avarice.
-I feel very comfortable with the XT-2 and for myself, it just exudes more versatility than the X-Pro2.
+I feel very comfortable with the X-T2 and, for myself, the XT-2 just exudes more versatility than the X-Pro2 does.
+That may change.

 Anyway, at the moment I just happen to prefer the idea of an X100F as my next secondary camera, as reported in my previous blog post.
-That may change, so please stay tuned.
+That may change too.

 Fuji X cameras for Weddings